-It’s often said that imitation is the highest form of flattery, and nowhere is that more true than within the business world, where even the best of the best advocate borrowing ideas from others to make your products and services just that little bit better.
-In the relatively new arena of growth hacking, there are plenty of inspiring examples out there to drag even the most jaded of business owners or managers into the “lab” to get their own experimentation groove on.
-Here, we present some of the most legendary growth hacks from some of the greatest companies of the digital era.
+It’s often said that imitation is the highest form of flattery.
+Nowhere is that more true than within the business world.
+Even the best of the best advocate borrowing ideas from others to make your products and services just that better.
+In the relatively new arena of growth hacking, there are plenty of inspiring examples out there.
+They can get even the most jaded of business owners to get their own experimentation groove on.
+Here, we present some of the most legendary growth hacks from some of the greatest companies in the digital era.
 Let’s get started.

 1. Viral advertising via the tagline: Hotmail

 Hotmail was one of the earliest companies of the modern era to exemplify the growth hacking philosophy, as reported in a 2009 Techcrunch story.
 It's explained in Adam L. Penenberg’s book, Viral Loop: From Facebook to Twitter, How Today’s Smartest Businesses Grow Themselves.
 Tim Draper, one of the venture capitalists who first funded Hotmail, suggested to Hotmail founders and engineers Sabeer Bhatia and Jack Smith that every email should conclude with a clickable URL tagline: “P.S.
 I love you.
 Get your free email at Hotmail.”Bhatia and Smith were unconvinced.
 They viewed it as spammy and even possibly unethical.
 Finally, they agreed if they could drop the “P.S.
 I love you” part.
 Hotmail’s growth took off like a rocket.
 It hit one million users within six weeks and two million five weeks after as people clicked on the tagline and signed up.And the rest, as they say, is history.